A History of Beards Part 2

 Sideburns and more

-The side beard continued through the 60s and into the 70s, somehow staying on trend through some bizarre reason.
+The side beard continued through the 60s and into the 70s, somehow staying on trend for some bizarre reason.
 Flares, big collars and sideburns.
 Can you think of anything better?

 Moustaches came back in the 80s, in a big way!
 Magnum PI, Freddie Mercury, Hulk Hogan and many more wore the lip stripe with pride.
 All different styles and lengths made an appearance during the revival of the ‘tache.
 You wouldn’t want to be seen without some kind of hair caressing your nostrils!